Drive sales on autopilot with ecommerce-focused features

 - Shipping notification: Usually handled by your courier

-You can then follow up with additional messages, such as:
+You can then follow up with the following messages:

-- Review request: Ask after seven days when they’ve used the product
+- Review request: Ask after seven days when customers have likely used the product

-- Cross-sell email: Suggest complementary items one week later
+- Cross-sell email: Suggest related items one week later

 For cross-sells, relevance matters.
 Someone who bought yoga mats might want resistance bands or workout clothes, not random fitness equipment.
-Base every recommendation on actual purchase behavior to maximize conversions.
+Recommend items based on what they purchased.

 Segmentation for targeted campaigns

-- VIP customers: Early access to new products
+- VIP customers: Over three purchases, $500+ spent, offer early access to new products

-- Browse abandoners: “Still interested?” emails with viewed products
+- Browse abandoners: “Still interested?” emails featuring the products the customers viewed

-Omnisend provides pre-built segments that have no learning curve to set up.
+Omnisend provides pre-built segments that are ready to use.
 Here’s an image of its most popular segments:

-You can also create segments from scratch with custom variables.
-For instance, you could build a segment with filters for subscription status to target customers close to renewals.
+You can also create segments from scratch with custom filters.
+For instance, you could build a segment to target customers close to renewals.

 SMS marketing with Omnisend